 This year, our team found dozens of innovative strategies to boost revenue streams and improve overall patient experience at the same time.
 You might be asking, how could be possible to improve healthcare services while cutting costs?

 That’s exactly the type of question that Soriant will answer for your business.
 There is never a one-size-fits-all solution, but there are an endless number of strategies that might work for your facility or healthcare system.
-Specifically, our team has found some interesting ways to save money for hospitals and health systems.
+Specifically, our healthcare consulting firm has found some interesting ways to save money for hospitals and health systems.

 Improving patient experience with Food and Nutrition